burlachenkok/exploring-python3/python3-note.md

 ## Python Language Benefits over Other Scripting Languages

 It depends on your point of view and your style, but there is a point of view where the following things presented in Python are benefits.
-In fact, they shines especially if you have limited time to finish a project:
+In fact, they shine especially if you have limited time to finish a project:

   1. More correct code from a style point of view.
   2. Automatic cross-platform serialization "pickling" for the user and built-in types from the Python standard library.